-3.4 To ensure that expenditure on welfare remains sustainable, the Treasury's mandate for fiscal policy is further supplemented by:

-• the cap on welfare spending, at a level set out by the Treasury in the most recently published Budget report, over the rolling 5-year forecast period, to ensure that expenditure on welfare is contained within a predetermined ceiling.

-3.5 Should the Treasury wish to change its objectives and/or the mandate for fiscal policy, this shall be achieved through the formal process for modifying this Charter for Budget Responsibility ("the Charter") set out in Section 1 of the Budget Responsibility and National Audit Act 2011.
+- surplus.
+Any changes to the targets must be approved by a vote in the House of Commons. - once the budget is in surplus, the target set out in 3.2 above applies. - 3.6 To ensure that expenditure on welfare remains sustainable, the Treasury's mandate for fiscal policy is further supplemented by: - the cap on welfare spending, at a level set out by the Treasury in the most recently published Budget report, over the rolling 5-year forecast period, to ensure that expenditure on welfare is contained within a predetermined ceiling. - 3.7 Should the Treasury wish to change its objectives and/or the mandate for fiscal policy, this shall be achieved through the formal process for modifying this Charter for Budget Responsibility ("the Charter") set out in Section 1 of the Budget Responsibility and National Audit Act 2011.
 The Treasury must explain the reasons for any departure from the previous objectives and/or the mandate for fiscal policy.